broadinstitute/DEL-ML-Refactor/README.md

 ## Pre-requisites:
 - Linux (Tested on Ubuntu 22.04)
-- NVIDIA GPU (optional, tested on NVIDIA RTX A6000)
+- NVIDIA GPU (optional, tested on NVIDIA RTX A6000 with cuda version 12.1)
 - Python (3.10)
+- Tensorflow (2.14)
+- chemprop (1.6.1)
+- RDkit (2023.9.2)
+- Pytorch (2.1.1)

-Please refer to installation guide for more details'
+Please refer to [installation](docs/INSTALLATION.md) guide for how to set up the working environment

-## Installation guide
-- Installation guide (GPU)
-- Installation guide (CPU-only)

 ## Step 0: Data preparation
 Prepare your data in the format like `example/compound.csv`.
 In Summary, you can combine any metada of compounds but there must be a column named **SMILES**.
 We will use `compound.csv` as example to demonstrate the usage of other scripts